-Response: The D/DMU-Type 2 subdistrict supports a variety of land uses including, but not limited to, residential health care, multiple story residential, office, hotel, retail shops, and restaurants.
+Response: The D/DMU-Type 2 subdistrict supports a variety of land uses including, but not limited to, multiple story residential, office, hotel, retail shops, and restaurants.
 Additionally, revitalizing, and redeveloping properties is a critical part of the economic vitality of the community as it matures.
-Integrating additional senior residential housing options in Old Town is essential for the continuing economic growth and sustainability of Scottsdale.
-Further, this residential health care community will provide additional dwellings for the aging demographic near an established medical and support services.
-The request includes an increase in height of 8-ft through the special public improvement bonus provisions set forth in the Zoning Ordinance (Sec.
-7.1200) from 66-ft to 74-ft.
-However, no other amended development standards are being requested with the application.
+Integrating additional housing options in Old Town is essential for the continuing economic growth and sustainability of Scottsdale.
+Further, this residential community will provide additional dwellings options near an established civic core and medical campus.